Westview, Atlanta: Neighborhood Organizations

 There are two active neighborhood organizations within Westview:

 Westview Community Organization (WCO) – The Westview Community Organization, which formed in 1974, is the largest and oldest neighborhood organization in Westview and encompasses the entire neighborhood.
 Key committees within the WCO are the Development Committee, which focuses on master planning and neighborhood improvement projects, and the Beautification Committee, which focuses on park maintenance and street cleanups.
 The WCO organizes a number of festivities throughout the year, such as a summer block party, National Night Out, and a Christmas party at Fire Station #17.
 Executive committee members are voted into office for one-year terms.
-The WCO meets the first Monday of every month at 7:00 PM via Zoom since the COVID-19 pandemic but will go back to meeting at Calvary United Methodist Church (1471 Ralph David Abernathy Blvd.) at the beginning of the 2023 year.
+The WCO meets the first Monday of every month at 7:00 PM at Calvary United Methodist Church (1471 Ralph David Abernathy Blvd.), the meeting is also broadcast via Zoom.

 West End Coalition Group (WEC) – The West End Coalition formed in 1992 when neighbor's organized to prevent housing deterioration, blight and community destabilization.
 Despite what the name implies, the organization is located in Westview and encompasses a northeastern portion of the neighborhood.
 Its streets include Laurel Avenue, Wellington Street, Inman Street, Mathewson Place, Altoona Place, Enota Place, and Lucile Avenue.
 WEC meets the third Tuesday of every month at the Westview Lofts (1530 Ralph David Abernathy Blvd.) at 7:30pm.